Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Der Riese sidequest reward: guaranteed teleporter powerup for the next 5 times the player teleports
 * Five: get rebuild barrier sounds from other maps working
 * Five: try linking powerups and meat to elevator if spawned in elevator
 * Use Sleepy when game crashes on map load
 * Try making dvars unchangeable from console
+* Fix bouncing betties not placing correctly on Der Riese added curb collision
 * COTD: fix bug where director does not do angry anim after when he should (happened with upgraded waffe powerup but can't reproduce, might be fixed)
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player